 About the Waymarks

-We have placed waymarks along all of the rural parts of the route and they look like this -
+We have placed waymarks along all of the rural parts of the route and in some towns and villages and they look like this -

 like this and like this